Formation and Early Years (1995–1998)

 2015 – A Historic Season and Unforeseen Demise

 In 2015, the SaberCats achieved a franchise-best 17–1 record, securing the top seed in the National Conference.
 Despite winning ArenaBowl XXVIII against the Jacksonville Sharks, off-field challenges forced them to play most playoff games away from their home city.
-Following the season, the AFL announced the SaberCats’ cessation of operations for non-football-related reasons, leaving a legacy of controversy and unfulfilled rewards.
+Following the season, the AFL announced the SaberCats’ cessation of operations, leaving a legacy of controversy and unfulfilled rewards.
+The owenrship group, including Fry’s Electronics founder John Fry, said the league was unstable since its reformation.

 Enduring Legacy and Arena Football’s Return to the Bay Area